Indonesia's Got Talent

 Indonesia's Got Talent is an Indonesian talent variety show on RCTI (Indosiar in 2010 and SCTV in 2014) that began July 23, 2010.
-It is based on the Got Talent franchise, a British TV format conceived and owned by Simon Cowell's SYCO company.
+It is based on the Got Talent franchise, an American TV format conceived and owned by Simon Cowell's SYCO company.
 Indonesia Mencari Bakat, broadcast on Trans TV, was copied from the original Got Talent format.
 It had higher ratings than the original format, especially in first and third season.

 Viewers are able to join through text and online registration via Internet.
 Auditions are held in key cities such as Surabaya, Medan, Bandung, Jakarta, Palembang, Jogjakarta, Makassar, Padang, Bali, and Banjarmasin.

 Judges, presenters and winners

 Season 1

 Indonesia's Got Talent's first appearance was hosted by Tora Sudiro and Vincent Rompies.
 The judges panel was made up of Indonesian diva Vina Panduwinata, actor Anjasmara, and senior actress Ria Irawan.

 The first appearance of Indonesia's Got Talent aired July 23, 2010.
 This season delayed for two years.
 This season would supposed to be premiered on 2008.

 The first appearance of Indonesia's Got Talent had the winner Vania Larissa, with Rp100,000,000 granted for her.